Installation for continuous casting of aluminum created by scientists from the Siberian Federal University

 Scientists from the Siberian Federal University have developed an installation for continuous casting of aluminum alloys.
 It converts molten metal, including waste, into rods, wires, and other long products.
 The technology eliminates the ingot creation stage, reducing time and energy consumption.

-We have filed an application for two patents, as the method and device for continuous casting-pressing of rods from aluminum alloys have been developed for the first time.
+We have applied for two patents, as the method and device for continuous casting-pressing of rods from aluminum alloys have been developed for the first time.

 Sergey Sidelnikov, Honored Inventor of the Russian Federation, Doctor of Technical Sciences, Professor of the Department of Metal Forming at the Institute of Non-Ferrous Metals of the Siberian Federal University